vamsi-aribandi/vamsi-aribandi.github.io/_posts/2019-9-13-brain_decoding_1.md

 title: Brain Decoding - A Transductive Ensemble Learning approach
 published: true
 ---
 An approach to decoding MEG signals of the brain, involving stacked generalization and covariate shift.
-This project was done by Skanda Vaidyanath and I. The code can be found [here](https://github.com/vamsi-aribandi/brain_decoding_kaggle).
+This project was done by Skanda Vaidyanath, Sachin Panneer Selvam, and I. The code can be found [here](https://github.com/vamsi-aribandi/brain_decoding_kaggle).
 <!--break-->

 ## Introduction